ramapriyan912001/tp/docs/UserGuide.md

 Format: `exit`

+### Deleting a Travel Group: `delete group`
+Deletes a group from your groups.
+All the details from the group are lost once this action is completed.

+Format: `delete group GROUP_NAME`

+* GROUP_NAME is a mandatory field.
+* A group with GROUP_NAME as its name must exist.

+Examples:
+* `delete group Bali`
+* `delete group London`

 ### Viewing a shared expense: `expense`
 Returns a message containing all existing expenses within the active travel group.
 Expenses are sorted from most recent to least recent.